jekyll/jekyll/ESOF-docs/SRS.md

-#Requirements:
+#Requirement Specification:

 ##Description:
 Jekyll stands as a software able to read your markup files and process them into a static website.
+It is all based on your content, rather than databases or comment moderation.
+You can read more about Jekyll in our first: report https://github.com/jmepg/jekyll/blob/master/ESOF-docs/First%20report.md or directly on Jekyll website: https://jekyllrb.com/

+##System Requirements:
  So the software must be able to read *markup languages* (Markdown, Textile, HTML).

-##System Requirements:
 Jekyll is best supported by *Linux* (although you are still able to use with it through some other operative systems).
 You are required  to have *Ruby* and *RubyGems* in order to run the software.

 ##User Files